AnnaLivia/TSRSP/data/README.md

 - Edge density ε = 16⁄26 ≈ 0.615.
 - The optimal 3-clique consists of routes `{2, 5, 8}` with a total cost (clique weight) of **16**.

-The corresponding files for this illustrative instance, contained in the `example/` folder, are:
+The corresponding files for this illustrative instance, contained in the `example1/` folder, are:
-- `example.data` — lists the 16 edges of the compatibility graph
+- `example1.data` — lists the 16 edges of the compatibility graph
-- `example.p` — route-to-train mapping
+- `example1.p` — route-to-train mapping
-- `example.q` — route costs
+- `example1.q` — route costs
-- `example.r` — pairing costs.
+- `example1.r` — pairing costs.
 <br>